olivettigroup/materials-synthesis-generative-models/README.md

 ## NLP Resource Downloads 💽

-Along with this work, we also open-source two pre-trained word embedding models: FastText and ELMo, each trained on our internal database of over 2.5 million materials science articles.
+Along with this work, we also open-source two pre-trained word embedding models: FastText and ELMo, each trained on our internal database of over 2.5 million materials science articles and our pre-trained model to classify the paragraphs of material science articles.

 The FastText model follows the `gensim` Python library, and can be loaded as a `keyedvectors` object.
 Please see the `gensim` documentation for more details.
 Note that our version FastText is trained on **lowercase** text only.